DISCLAIMER:

 She'd had no business delaying a day.

-She should have been onboard last night, should not be running now to
+She should have been onboard last night, shouldn't be running now to

 make it to the bridge on time.